 Which One To Pick between Cloudflare vs. Cloudfront For WordPress?

 We would not conclude for you.
 That is your decision to make.
-However, the majority of WordPress users prefer Cloudflare (the modern MaxCDN version).
+However, most WordPress users prefer Cloudflare (the modern MaxCDN version).
 And this is because:

 - Much simpler setup process than Amazon CloudFront